sakthig/techan.js/examples/plot/supstance/README.md

-Support and resistance line rendering on a chart.
+Interactive support and resistance line rendering on a chart.